Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Summary and Conclusions

 Our numerical studies have opened up new future directions, which are discussed as follows.
-The full analytical derivation for the HOSR distributions in the bulk for $m \geq 1$ cases needs to be derived.
-The analytical derivation of the HOS of superposed random matrices is too warranted.
+The full analytical derivation for the HOSR distribution in the bulk for $m \geq 1$ cases needs to be derived.
+The analytical derivation of the HOS distribution of superposed random matrices is too warranted.
 Here, we have studied the superposition of matrices of the same dimensions and of the same symmetry classes.
 It will be interesting to study the superposition of matrices of various dimensions of the same or different symmetry classes \cite{yan2025spacing} along with other directions as mentioned in \cite{bhosale2021superposition}.
+Our conjecture, based on numerics, on the higher order spectral fluctuations tending to the Poisson distribution as the number of superposed blocks tends to infinity can be addressed analytically \cite{tkocz2012tensor}.